-In this Dome you'll find tropical fruit trees including star fruit (Averrhoa), and guava (Psidium guajava).
-You'll discover the source of chocolate and cocoa (Theobroma cacao) as well as flavorings such as vanilla from the vining vanilla orchid.
-You will also find spices such as cardamom (Elettaria cardamomum), turmeric (Curcuma longa), and black pepper (Piper nigrum).
+In this Dome you’ll find tropical fruit trees including star fruit and guava.
+You’ll discover the source of chocolate and cocoa as well as flavorings such as vanilla from the vining vanilla orchid.
+You will also find spices such as cardamom, turmeric, and black pepper.

 Unusual tropical life forms are also apparent.
 A rainforest ecosystem develops vertically as well as horizontally.
 Our favorite houseplants are often found growing as ground covers in the tropics; their adaptation to low light enables them to survive in our homes.

-A wide array of epiphytes (plants that use other plants for physical support) such as orchids, bromeliads and ferns are growing overhead on tree branches.
-Indeed, it is in the forest canopy, along tree branches that much of the plant productivity and diversity occur.
+A wide array of epiphytes (plants that use other plants for physical support) such as orchids and ferns are growing overhead on tree branches.
+Much of the diversity and plant productivity of the rainforest occurs in the forest canopy.
 Vining plants that scramble up trees to gain more light include vanilla, passiflora, combretum and aristolochia.

 The tallest trees of the rainforest are called “emergents” because their canopies rise above all others.
 The tallest tree in the Tropical Dome is the Canary Island Date Palm and is one of the original plantings in that Dome dating back to 1966.